 In most cases, Link will work without issues as soon as it is enabled and will provide reliable synchronization under all conditions.
 If you have further questions or run into issues, we recommend checking out the Link FAQ at the Ableton website*https://www.ableton.com/help/article/link-faq/.

 If you’re working with devices that don’t support Link, you can synchronize via MIDI.
 The MIDI protocol defines two ways to synchronize sequencers, both of which are supported by Live.
-Both protocols work with the notion of a sync master, which delivers a sync signal that is tracked by the sync slave(s).
+Both protocols work with the notion of a sync host, which delivers a sync signal that is tracked by the sync device(s).

 MIDI Clock: MIDI Clock works like a metronome ticking at a fast rate.
-The rate of the incoming ticks is tempo-dependent: Changing the tempo at the sync master (e.g., a drum machine) will cause the slave to follow the change.
+The rate of the incoming ticks is tempo-dependent: Changing the tempo at the sync host (e.g., a drum machine) will cause the device to follow the change.
 The MIDI Clock protocol also provides messages that indicate the song position.
-With respect to MIDI Clock, Live can act as both a MIDI sync master and slave.
+With respect to MIDI Clock, Live can act as both a MIDI sync host and device.

 Live can send MIDI Clock messages to an external MIDI sequencer (or drum machine).
 After connecting the sequencer to Live and setting it up to receive MIDI sync, turn the device on as a sync destination in Live’s Link/MIDI Preferences.